 “If you have out-of-control dogs hunting in front of you, pull your own dog back into heel and keep it there until the offenders have cleared off back to their owners,” advises Berkshire-based trainer Graham Watkins.
 “Working a dog in the beating line is not a competition and you have invested a lot of time in training your dog, so it is vital you maintain its discipline.”

 Some covercrops, such as wild bird mixes and root crops, can be great to work dogs in; others such as canary grass and maize can be the undoing of even the best-trained dogs.

-Canary grass has become popular as a holding crop and, if it is topped off, it can be great in which to work a dog.
-But if it is left to its own devices it becomes tall and thick, so bear in mind that dogs working it can become quickly disorientated and lose their handler.
+Canary grass has become popular as a holding crop and, if it is topped off, can be great in which to work a dog.
+But left to its own devices it becomes tall and thick, so bear in mind that dogs working it can become quickly disorientated and lose their handler.